ValeLang/Vale/docs/regions/Regions.md

 If whatever we do is expensive, perhaps we can only do it when we detect that the function receives different regions (the outer regions are different, not talking about the `T` in `List<T>`) or the arguments are different.

+# Cell Uses Gen Refs to Write Back (CUGRWB)

+It would be bad if we move away a cell while someone has it open.

+Two solutions:

+ * Have a move() function that applies to any inline data.
+    * If we have this anyway, then we can do the bidirectional reference, which would be cool.
+Though, it would be an unfortunate performance hit.
+ * Bring the cell contents onto the stack, and use a generational reference to the cell to put it back.

+Let's talk about that second one.

+When we open/lock a cell, we'll set its "locked" to true.
+We'll move its contents onto the stack.
+On the stack, we'll have a generational reference that points back to the original cell.

+When we close/unlock the cell again, we read the generational reference (which makes sure the thing hasn't been moved away) and we also assert that the bit is still 1 (which makes sure that it still thinks it's locked, which it might not if it's been swapped with another cell.)

+So, we'll get the error when we try to put the contents back.
+Not quite as good as getting the error when we move it away, but it's still pretty solid.

 how do we deal with arrays?